jedi-academy/learn-4711/data/assignments/assignment1.md

 ##Assignments Overview

 <img src="/pix/assignments/wacky-logo.png" class="pull-right"/>
-The purpose of the assignments, collectively, is to let you apply the techniques from the lessons and tutorials.
+The purpose of the assignments, collectively, is to have you apply the techniques from the lessons and tutorials.
 In teams of three to five, you will be building a small but complete webapp, in our case to manage flight schedules for a regional airline.